o-minimal GAGA and a conjecture of Griffiths: Algebraicity and quasi-projectivity of period maps

-\end{defn} The local liftability condition is equivalent to $\phi$ factoring through the stack quotient $[\Gamma\backslash \Omega]$ which is naturally a definable analytic Deligne--Mumford stack using the proof of Proposition \ref{finitequotient}.
-There are no new subtleties in the definition of a definable analytic Deligne--Mumford stack, but we do not pursue these ideas here.
-Note that by definable cell decomposition (as in Lemma \ref{propercover}), $\phi$ is definably locally liftable if and only if it is analytically locally liftable.
+Note that we do not require $\phi$ to be Griffiths transverse in the nilpotent tangent directions.
+Moreover, note that the definition is functorial in the sense that for any definable period map $\phi:X^\df\to\Gamma\backslash\Omega$ and any map $f:Y\to X$, we have that $f\circ\phi $ is a period map.
+Finally, for $X$ integral, the Griffiths transversality condition is equivalent to the usual condition on the regular locus $X^{\mathrm{reg}}\subset X$.

-The definability requirement should be viewed as an admissibility condition.
-The following example shows Corollary \ref{hodge} is in general false without assuming definability, while Proposition \ref{vartomap} below shows that period maps associated to variations coming from algebraic families are definable. \begin{eg} Let $S^{\an}=\Gamma\backslash\Omega$ be a modular curve with level structure so that it is a smooth scheme, and let $Y=S\times_{\spec\C}\spec\C[\epsilon]/(\epsilon^2)$ be the trivial thickening of it.
-Given a global holomorphic function $f$ on $S^{\an}$ and a global derivation $D$ on $S$ we can define a map $\phi:Y^{\an}\ra S^{\an}$ extending the identity map via $\phi^{\sharp}(s) = s+\epsilon fDs$.
-Since $S$ is affine we can pick $f$ to be non-algebraic, and then the map $\phi$ will be non-algebraizable.
+The local liftability condition is equivalent to $\phi$ factoring through the stack quotient $[\Gamma\backslash \Omega]$ which is naturally a definable complex analytic Deligne--Mumford stack using the proof of Proposition \ref{finitequotient}.
+There are no new subtleties in the definition of a definable complex analytic Deligne--Mumford stack, but we do not pursue these ideas here.
+Note that by Remark \ref{simply}, $\phi$ is definably locally liftable if and only if it is analytically locally liftable.